What Is a Drug Test Anyway?

 Individuals who wish to gain employment or join the military are often required to take a drug test.
 Such tests are designed to determine if an individual has consumed illegal or controlled substances.
-They are widely used by employers in the private and public sectors.
+They are widely used by employers in the private and public sectors as well

-Fat soluble drugs like Marijuana stay in the body longer than water soluble drugs like Cocaine, and so are most frequently detected in the basic urine test.
+Fat soluble drugs like Marijuana stay in the body longer than water-soluble drugs like Cocaine, and so are most frequently detected in the basic urine test.
 However other tests, like the hair test, can detect use even after the substance has left the body.
-Some of the most common types of drug testing are described below.

 Urine Drug Test